- Financial Term Glossary

 The predictable, systematic reduction of the loan balance over time through regular payments.

-More about Amortization
+More about amortization

 Amortization is financial lingo for how an installment loan breaks down over its life.
 Amortization is a mathematical calculation, but you don’t have to learn the formulas.
 Use a free amortization calculator online.
 Just plug in your loan amount, interest rate, and repayment term.
 You’ll get an amortization schedule that shows you all of the details.